jackaholy/Bell-Choir/README.md

 ### Build Application

-Make sure you're in your root directory (Tone):
+To build the application, first make sure you're in your root directory (Tone) and run:

 ```bash
 ant compile
 ```

-This will comile all the files.
+This will compile all the files.

 ### Run Application

-Make sure you're in your root directory (Tone) and run:
+To run the application without any specified song, make sure you're in your root directory (Tone) and run:

 ```bash
 ant run
 ```

-This will automatically play the default song in the folder.
+This will automatically play the default song I have in the songs folder.

-If you want to run a custom song, make sure it's in the proper note format, as a txt file, and put it in:
+If you want to play a custom song, make sure it's in the proper note format, as a .txt file, and put it in:

 ```
 /Tone/songs